 What is the Manipur State Constitution Act 1947?

 The codified Manipur State Constitution Act 1947 is a legal constitution of a sovereign State set of rules and principles that describe how a country govern and administer; it also describes the role of the constitutional institutions in Manipur and describes its citizens’ sovereign rights.
 It describes and directs the legal way to form a State Government under the Manipur State Administration Rules 1947.

 What are the sources of the codified Manipur State Constitution Act 1947?

-Manipur constitution got in codification from the Crown paramountcy and the Manipur State Constitution Act 1947 enacted by His Highness the Maharaja of Manipur as a sovereign authority; therefore, a special general clause is provided at section 57 that “wherein any case circumstances arise which prevent the proper operation in law or in the spirit of this Constitution Act, the Manipur State Council may at their discretion refer the matter for decision to such authority outside the State as may be decided hereafter and the decision of that authority shall be binding”.
+The codified Manipur State Constitution Act 1947 from the crown paramouncy was enacted by His Highness the Maharaja of Manipur as a sovereign authority; therefore, a special general clause is provided at section 57 that “wherein any case circumstances arise which prevent the proper operation in law or in the spirit of this Constitution Act, the Manipur State Council may at their discretion refer the matter for decision to such authority outside the State as may be decided hereafter and the decision of that authority shall be binding”.
 Sovereign is the sources of law, and a sovereign is the supreme law-making authority.
 His Highness the Maharaja of Manipur was an absolute sovereign until immediately enacted the constitution after enacting the legal constitution Maharaja became a titular sovereign.
 As the Maharaja’s sovereignty shifted to the people of Manipur by enacting a legal constitution introduced a democratic political society in the State since 1 January 1947.
-The State governance and administration transformed from an absolute monarchy system to a constitutional monarchy system.
-After having the State constitution, His Highness the Maharaja of Manipur promulgated the Manipur State Administration Rules 1947 as a part of the State Constitution Act 1947 for the administration of Manipur State.
+The State governance and administration tr

 What is a de jure Government?